University Centre for Rural Health | NSW North Coast

 Currently around 700 students from a variety of health disciplines and universities including students from our core partners are now placed by the UCRH’s active education unit.
 We have campuses in Lismore, Murwillumbah and Grafton, and place students in all of these locations.
 While Murwillumbah and Grafton are smaller in size than the Lismore campus and have fewer students, they also have excellent accommodation and teaching facilities, including the latest simulation equipment to support our education program.

-While education is our major focus we have gained a national and international reputation for our research.
+Alongside our very successful education programs we have gained a national and international reputation for our research.
 Our research priorities are rural health services, public health and rural workforce, with Aboriginal health, maternity care, chronic disease, environmental and mental health running through these topics.
-UCRH researchers have been highly successful in gaining NHMRC and ARC grants.
-We also supervise around 12 postgraduate research students and provide methodological support to rural practitioners in their research.
+We strive to do research that makes a real difference to regional communities and service providers.
+UCRH researchers have been highly successful in gaining NHMRC and ARC grants, and have built a strong program for supporting postgraduate research students and providing methodological support to rural practitioners in their research.